jcblemai/haiti-mass-ocv-campaign/README.md

   - Beta Drop to match the drop with two beta ?

 ### Forecast and results
-  - Ability to compute the time to elimination
-  - Switch to all incidence !
-  - Add cumulative vaccine to graph
-  - Add national graph to graph done automatically.
   - Open-Source.
-  - Make graph of vaccine distributed overtime: at do you think about each team including a figure with cumulative vaccines delivered over time for each

   - Mmmh it's a bit inconsistent that mobility does not dépends on real cases.
   - Replace NaN in ouest with just the data.
   - Add changed with K to the sharelatex